GeldumProject/geldum/README.md

     parallel build by running `make -j<number of threads>` instead of `make`.
 For this to be worthwhile, the machine should have one core and about 2GB of RAM available per thread.
+    *Important*: On OsX, make sure you are using Boost 1.67

 * The resulting executables can be found in `build/release/bin`